 At present, we are limiting Members to £68,000 in total HEY Credit Union savings plus any accumulated dividends.

 How can I deposit savings?

-- by bank standing order, Direct Debit or direct transfer from your bank
+- by bank standing order, Direct Debit or bank transfer, or state benefit.

-Yes.
+- by cash or cheque* at a HEY Credit Union branch.
 A maximum of 5 bags of change per day may be deposited.
-All change must be bagged correctly as we cannot accept mixed change.
+All change must be bagged correctly as we are unable to accept mixed change.

 Do any other deposits go through the account?